TiaraTeppich/ReModCE-Unlocked/README.md

+# NOTICE
+I am no longer maintaining this repository because the latest version of SaferRiskAcceptance unlocks the risky functions of the vanilla ReModCE for all worlds.
+While it does not unlock the ability to favorite unlimited avatars without VRChat+ I never used favorites feature anyways.
+Feel free to fork this repository if you'd like to continue the work.

 # ReMod CE Unlocked
 ReMod Community Edition Unlocked - A All-in-One VRChat mod to suit all your needs using [MelonLoader](https://github.com/LavaGang/MelonLoader)